Superfund Site: CHARLES GEORGE RECLAMATION TRUST LANDFILL, TYNGSBOROUGH, MA

 The 70-acre Charles George Reclamation Trust Landfill in Tyngsborough, Massachusetts, started off as a small municipal dump, then expanded to accept household and industrial wastes, chemicals containing volatile organic compounds and metal sludge.
 The state ordered the site closed in 1983.
-EPA improved a pipeline supplying residents with a temporary alternative water supply.
-EPA has cleaned up the site to eliminate immediate potential risks.
+EPA provided a pipeline supplying residents effected by contaminated groundwater with a permanent alternative water supply.
+EPA has capped the landfill and is collecting leachate and contaminated groundwater to eliminate immediate potential risks.

 TOPICS IN FOCUS

 Institutional controls are required for this site.